-Vehicle Stability Assist (VSA) System
+Vehicle Stability Assist (VSA®), aka Electronic Stability Control (ESC), System

 VSA Off Switch

 This switch is under the driver's side vent.
 To turn the VSA system on and off, press and hold it until you hear a beep.

 When VSA is off, the VSA activation indicator comes on as a reminder.
 Press and hold the switch again.
 It turns the system back on.